-As a socially-minded, civically-engaged institution, our core values and graduate attributes are the bedrock of our student experience.
-Graduate attributes refer to the skills, knowledge and abilities of our graduates, beyond disciplinary content knowledge, that are applicable in a range of contexts in their lives.
+As a socially minded, civically engaged institution, our core values and graduate attributes are the bedrock of our student experience.
+Graduate attributes refer to the skills, knowledge, and abilities of our graduates, beyond disciplinary content knowledge, that are applicable in a range of contexts in their lives.
 They advance the development of academic, specialist and technical skills.

-The following core values are being prioritised for the lifecycle of this Academic Strategy: Respect, Ambition, Compassion, Resilience and Integrity.
+Based on extensive consultation with stakeholders, the following core graduate attributes are being prioritised for the lifecycle of this Academic Strategy: